riverrun/comeonin/README.md

 ## Usage

-Import the algorithm you want to use -- either `Comeonin.Bcrypt` or `Comeonin.Pbkdf2`.
+Either import or alias the algorithm you want to use -- either `Comeonin.Bcrypt` or `Comeonin.Pbkdf2`.

+Both algorithms use similar naming conventions so as to make it easy to switch between them.
+Both have the `hashpwsalt` function, which is a convenience function that automatically generates a salt and then hashes the password.

 To hash a password with the default options: